 Unfortunately, soap and water, regular household cleaners, or perfumed sprays seldom work to satisfactorily remove pet stains or cover up their odors.
 With a sense of smell much more sensitive than ours, cats will still detect the smell of urine, even if the visible stain is gone.
 In fact, urine or feces odors may cause territorial rivalry.
 With ineffective clean-up you may unknowingly encourage your cat to re-soil the same spot.

-For fresh, wet stains, we recommend OdorLogic® CleanAway which works very well on fresh stains.
-Simply apply to the stain, allow to dry, and then vacuum or brush.
+For fresh, wet stains, we recommend Drs Foster & Smith Cat-tergent with a formula that starts working to change the molecular structure of the stains, lifting fresh pet stains and odors right out, without leaving a ring on your carpet or furniture!
+It also neutralizes odors forever, so pets won't re-mark the spot.
 Another good product is Nature's Miracle, which employs both absorbent granules to soak up as much of the stain as possible, and 'live' bacteria and enzymes to break down the odor-causing bacteria, permanently removing them from the deepest fibers in your carpet and the padding below.
 These products also contain mild cleansers which help remove discoloration and restore carpet fibers.

 Odor Zone 6: Your Cat